How do magnetic storms affect the heart?: Russian scientists share new data

 Scientists from the Federal Research Center for Integrated Arctic Studies named after Academician N.P.
 Laverov (FRC IAS) have discovered that changes in the Earth's magnetic field affect the baroreceptor reflex — a mechanism that regulates blood pressure and heart rate.
 This effect is especially pronounced in people with hypertension.

-People with arterial hypertension showed a fairly pronounced synchronization of magnetic field indicators and cardiac activity, but the synchronization of oscillations of the indicator reflecting the baroreflex was practically absent.
+People with arterial hypertension showed a fairly pronounced synchronization of magnetic field and cardiac activity indicators, but synchronization of fluctuations in the indicator reflecting the baroreflex was practically absent.
 That is, in these people, the tension of cardiac activity increased as the magnetic field changed, in contrast to people with normal pressure.
-The increase in this trend means a certain risk of hypertensive reaction during pronounced geomagnetic disturbances
+The increase in this trend means a certain risk of a hypertensive reaction during pronounced geomagnetic disturbances

 Lilia Poskotinova, Head of the Laboratory of Biorhythmology of the Russian Academy of Sciences (FRC IAS)

-And with magnetic disturbances, they may experience a "tension" in the stress index and a decrease in the mechanisms that resist heart tension and are regulated by the vagus nerve
+And during magnetic disturbances, they may experience a "tension" in the stress index and a decrease in the mechanisms that resist heart tension and are regulated by the vagus nerve

 Lilia Poskotinova, Head of the Laboratory of Biorhythmology of the Russian Academy of Sciences (FRC IAS)

 The discovery of Arkhangelsk scientists may help in the development of new methods to protect the health of people sensitive to magnetic storms.
-A method for assessing the impact of geomagnetic fluctuations on the heart, created jointly with the developers of the Varikard device, has already been patented.
+A method for assessing the effect of geomagnetic fluctuations on the heart, created jointly with the developers of the "Varikard" device, has already been patented.

 Read more on the topic: